KVH API

 IMPORTANT!
 KVH API is available only to authorized users on the account by request.
 See Step 1 below.

 KVH API allows you to access API data such as terminal status and usage, as well as available telemetry data.
+It also allows you to reboot the antenna, change Wi-Fi settings, and opt in/out of overage.

 Note: KVH API calls are rate-limited to 300 requests per minute for a single user.
 Peak data accuracy is achieved at an update frequency of once every ten minutes.
 Faster rates will not produce better information, as most data sources themselves do not report more frequently than once every ten minutes.